Give AI Local Access. Safely.

 Start with the Python SDK.

-DAIMON Desktop gives you the local runtime. daimon-sdk gives your app a typed way to use it.
+DAIMON manager gives your app isolated sandboxes. daimon-sdk gives your app a typed way to create and use them.

 Install the Python SDK